• Skip to primary navigation

 • Thursday Boot Co ($180): Blake stitched, less fancy tanneries, made in Mexico.

-You’re not wrong if you think the lower price of some of these is worth the tradeoffs; all of these options are resoleable and awesome and I own them and wear them.
+You’re not wrong if you think the lower price of some of these is worth the tradeoffs.
+All of these options are resoleable and awesome and I own them and I wear them.
 I don’t keep loafers I don’t like.

-But compared to Meermin, no one else is doing leathers this good with construction this durable at a better price.
-Even Indian brands like Blkbrd Shoemaker don’t make loafers with name brand leather at a lower price, though their loafers with local leather are cheaper.
+But compared to Meermin, no one else is doing leathers this good with construction this good at a better price.
+Even Indian brands like Blkbrd Shoemaker don’t make loafers with such renowned leathers at a lower price (though their loafers with local leather are cheaper).

 Best Value Loafers